HomeHolidaysCorsica Holidays: Well of Corse!

 En Route To Corsica

-The following April of 1998 I packed, sorry I crammed full, a rather shoddy plum-coloured Ford Escort and headed for Dover before a long journey down the route de Soleil to Nice in France where I spent the night at the Hotel Le Negresco on the Promenade Des Anglais, the most famous hotel in Nice, courtesy of a favour from a kind member of staff who was a personal friend of our finance manager…. it’s who you know…. you know!!
+In April 1998, I packed—well, crammed—a rather shoddy plum-coloured Ford Escort and headed for Dover before a long journey down the route de Soleil to Nice in France where I spent the night at the Hotel Le Negresco on the Promenade Des Anglais, the most famous hotel in Nice, courtesy of a favour from a kind member of staff who was a personal friend of our finance manager…. it’s who you know…. you know!!

 After a night wallowing in a glittery pea-green marble bath the size of a Renault 5, I took the 4.5-hour-long ferry over to a wet and dreary Ile Rousse in northern Corsica.
 I then drove across the north coast past pretty St Florent and the Patrimonio vineyards to the industrial centre of Bastia, a city I never really embraced, before hanging a right turn and heading south about 150 kilometres, hugging the east coast of the island all the way.